4.5

 0

 Connecterra is the main gateway to Hoge Kempen National Park.
-This unique area is located on the former mine site of Eisden, bordering Dilsen-Stokkem.
-A quarter of a century ago, the mine was still in full operation; now it is a true nature paradise.
-Great plans are underway for this area in the coming years, respecting both nature and cultural heritage.
-The walking area has been developed and the routes offer some of the most beautiful panoramas of Flanders, with a breathtaking setting of mountains and lakes.
-In total, five routes lead you through the area.
-The walking area connects to the 'Mechelse Heide' and 'Station As' walking paths.
-In the new visitor centre, you will find information about the national park and can relax with a drink in the tearoom.
+This unique area is located on the former mining site of Eisden, bordering Dilsen-Stokkem.
+A quarter of a century ago, the mine was still operating at full capacity; now it is a true nature paradise.
+There are big plans for this area in the making for the coming years, respecting both nature and cultural heritage.
+The hiking area has been developed and the routes offer some of the most beautiful panoramas in Flanders, with a breathtaking scenery of mountains and lakes.
+In total, five routes will lead you through the area.
+The hiking area connects to the 'Mechelse Heide' and 'Station As' walking paths.
+In the new visitor center, you will find information about the national park and can relax with a drink in the tearoom.
 Outside, children can have fun in the playground.
 The spiral tower is accessible up to the first floor and offers a glimpse of what Connecterra has to offer.

 0